-- Added support for Tru64 (OSF1) extended attributes using the getproplist interface. - Added support for AIX extended attributes available in AIX 6.x and higher using the listea/getea/setea interface. - Added some debugging to generic xattr code so it easier to debug. - Cleanup of configure checks for XATTR detection, now configure only tests for a certain interface type based on the operating system this should give less false positives on detection.
+- Added some debugging to generic xattr code so it easier to debug. - Cleanup of configure checks for XATTR detection, now configure only tests for a certain interface type based on the operating system this should give less false positives on detection.
 Also when xattrs are detected no other xattr checks are performed anymore.